Strong $(\delta,n)$-complements for semi-stable morphisms: Preliminary results

 \begin{example}{\em Define $\Lambda \coloneqq \lbrace \frac{1}{n}|n\in \nn, n \geq 1 \rbrace$.
 Fix a sequence of distinct closed points $\lbrace P_j \rbrace \subs j \geq 1. \subset \pr 1.$.
 Define boundaries $\Delta_i \coloneqq \frac{1}{i} \sum \subs j=1. \sups i-1.
 P_j$.
 Then, $(\pr 1.,\Delta_i)$ is klt, and $-(\K {\pr 1.}. + \Delta_i)$ is ample.

 Fix $n \in \nn$.
 Then, for $i \gg 1$ we have $\deg \frac{\lceil n \Delta_i \rceil}{n}>2$.
 Hence, there exists no strong $(0,n)$-complement for $(\pr 1., \Delta_i)$. } \end{example}

 \begin{example}{\em Define $\Lambda \coloneqq \lbrace 1-\frac{\sqrt{2}}{2},\frac{\sqrt{2}}{2}\rbrace$.
 Fix four distinct closed points $P,Q,R,S \in \pr 1.$.
-Then, set $\Delta \coloneqq (1-\frac{\sqrt{2}}{2})(P+R) + \frac{\sqrt{2}}{2}(R+S))$.
+Then, set $\Delta \coloneqq (1-\frac{\sqrt{2}}{2})(P+R) + \frac{\sqrt{2}}{2}(R+S)$.
 The pair $(\pr 1., \Delta)$ is log canonical, $-(\K {\pr 1.}. + \Delta)$ is nef and $\pr 1.$ is Fano.
 Since $\deg \Delta =2$, $(X,\Delta)$ does not admit a strong $(0,n)$-complement for any $n \in \nn$. } \end{example}

-The above examples show that, to develop a theory of bounded strong complements, we need to fix a set of coefficients $\Lambda$ satisfying the descending chain condition.
+The above examples show that to develop a theory of bounded strong complements, we need to fix a set of coefficients $\Lambda$ satisfying the descending chain condition.
 Furthermore, if $\Lambda$ is infinite, we need $\overline{\Lambda}\subset \qq$.
-From our examples, it is unclear whether we should expect boundedness of strong klt complements for a fixed finite set $\Lambda$ with $\Lambda \not \subset \qq$.